The best time to visit Zion National Park is from April through November when all the attractions are open, and free shuttles are running.

-And, with fewer visitors to the park, you can avoid the crowds that mass at the park’s most popular trails.
+And, with fewer visitors to the park, you can avoid the crowds that mass at Zion’s most popular trails.
 You can also safely visit the park’s slot canyons, which are susceptible to dangerous flash floods in the spring months.

-Read More : Hiking trails in Zion National Park
+Read More : Best Hiking Trails in Zion National Park

 Best time to avoid crowds

 The best time to avoid the crowds at Zion National Park is from November through March.
 Historically, January is the least crowded month with only 2% of the annual visitors going to Zion.

 The busiest months are from April to September with these 6 months amounting to 70% of the yearly visitors.
-While crowds begin to thin after Labor Day, if you really want an intimate experience at the park you need to wait until later in the fall.
+While crowds begin to thin after Labor Day, but if you really want an intimate experience at the park you need to wait until later in the fall.

 Best time for canyoneering and rock climbing

-The best time for canyoneering and rock climbing at Zion National Park are September through early November.
+The best time for canyoneering and rock climbing at Zion National Park is from September through early November.

 Best time to drive along Zion Canyon Scenic Drive